mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 ## Triage your recursion:

 ## I can't come up with a solution
-Tree solutins are often a variation of figuring out the right computation/transition for:
+Tree solutions are often a variation of figuring out the right computation/transition for:
 - A node and its previous node.
 - A node and some aggregation of all its previous nodes.
 - A node and each individual previous node.
 - A node and other nodes at the same level.
-- Every subtree of the node and subsequent subtress.
+- Every subtree of the node and subsequent subtrees.
 - A property of the tree or subtree.

 ### Why does my code continue infinitely?